INTO-CPS-Association/DTaaS/client/test/README.md

 ## Testing on the integration server

-In this test setup, the DTaaS application is running at `https://foo.com` and the gitlab instance is running at `https://gitlab.foo.com`.
+In this test setup, the DTaaS application is running at `https://foo.com` and the GitLab instance is running at `https://gitlab.foo.com`.
 The E2E test shall be run from the developer computer.
 The codebase commit should be the same on both the developer computer and integration server.